juliacondef/Hypermedia-project.-Part-1/README.md

 The color palette moves away from standard greys, opting for a muted, retro-toned brown and beige scheme, which gives the design a unique, "aged" feel.
 To bring the static page to life, animated GIFs are used for the project showcases.

-Finally, this is contrasted by the personal, hand-drawn pixel-art illustration of myself to match with the theme, and by all the strong, bold, black borders of the layout to make it even clearer and consistent with pixel-art.
+Finally, this is reinforced by the personal, hand-drawn pixel-art illustration of myself to match with the theme, and by all the strong, bold, black borders of the layout to make it even clearer and consistent with pixel-art.

 o Link to the Figma project